makersall/toolkit/pages/70-civic/40-et-economy.html.md

 As a result, we need to start asking questions such as:

 - How do we ensure everyone has financial security in a world where people may not be able to depend on having work?
-- Should people whose work is being automated away have some say in the process, and if so how?
+- Should people whose work is being automated away have some say in the process, and if so, how?
 - Should we try to create incentives so we automate away much of the work that no one wants to do?
 - As a society, do we want to ensure that the enormous profits and wealth that are being produced by automation help everyone?
 For example:
   - Should we try to move towards an economy where most people don't have to work full time unless they want to?
   - Do we want to try to give everyone a real opportunity to express their creativity and explore their full potential?

 For most people, these questions don't have simple or easy answers.
 That's why it's crucial that we start creating space in our society to begin exploring them.
 As the Gershenfeld brothers argue at the beginning of Part 3, if we wait too long before asking these questions, it may be too late for our answers to matter.